Royal

 b. |

-administrative and service support to the various staff elements.3 |
+administrative support and service support to the Air Force Staff and

 c. |